gritzko/ron/README.md

     _version: "98f38f80-d351-11e7-8000-c2dde5000000",
     ...
 ```
-...which is already bigger than the entire compressed frame above.
+...which is already 90% of the size of the entire compressed frame above.
+Adding per-symbol metadata is difficult to do in idiomatic JSON and certainly quite expensive.

 So, let's be precise.
 Let's put UUIDs on everything.
 RON makes it possible.